saidvandeklundert/saidvandeklundert.github.io/_posts/2019-05-09-setting-grains-in-saltstack.md

 image: /img/salt_stack_logo.jpg
 ---

-In Salt, grains can be a very powerful tool.
-One of the things you can use them for is to make your templating more effective.
+The Salt grains interface is a very powerful tool.
+The interface presents Salt with grains of information about the system that is being managed.
+One of the things you can use grains for is to make your templating more effective.
 As a network engineer, I mostly work with proxy-minions.
 And even though these come with their own set of grains, I wanted to explain how you can set your own grains and why that is useful.

 How to set your own grains
 ==========================